cristinacolpos/PELA-blocks/ADVANCED-CALIBRATION.md

 ## CAD File Organization

-All models include `print-style.scad` and `style.scad` directly.
+All models include `print-parameters.scad` and `style.scad` directly.
 Most also include `PELA-block.scad` and `PELA-technic-block.scad`.
 When you make changes to these files and save to disk, the preview imnage will update automatically.
 Press `F6` for a more accurate rendering.

 OpenSCAD modules accept parameters which you can change to get various effects and shapes.
 Default values are set in the files.
 Call the module with only the parameters you are setting away from the default.